komidan/kjt/README.md

 ![trickyumpslogo](res/trickyumps_3.png)

 # komi's Trickjumps
-This plugin is meant to make trickjumping more popular by creating commands that make sharing and managing jumps easier.
+This plugin is meant to make trickjumping more popular by creating commands that enable sharing and managing jumps easier.

+### Installation
+Head over to the [releases](https://github.com/komidan/ktj/releases) and download the latest one, build from source, or to get the most up-to-date with all commits you can use `.\addons\amxmodx\plugins\ktj.amxx` from source.
+It's kept up to date, but keep in mind it's most likely very unstable!
+Follow these steps once you have the plugin file installed:
+1. Move `ktj.amxx` to `.\Half-life\cstrike\addons\amxmodx\plugins\`.
+2. Edit `...\addons\amxmodx\configs\plugins.ini` by adding `ktj.amxx` to the bottom of the file.
+3. Launch Counter-Strike 1.6 to see if it worked.
+If not then... ask someone?

 ### Feature List
 | Name             | Description                                                                                 | Status |